enkomio/ProgramUpdater/README.md

 ### Step 2 - Start the update server

 The framework provides a **WebServer** class that can be used to run the update server.
 The web server is based on the Suave project.
-Ro run a web server you have to specify:
+To run a web server you have to specify:

 * The binding base URI
 * The workspace directory
 * The private key

-&nbsp;
+To generate a new pair of public and private keys you can use the **CryptoUtility.GenerateKeys** method.
+Find below an example of code that start a web server.

 	var (publicKey, privateKey) = CryptoUtility.GenerateKeys();
 	var server = new WebServer(this.BindingUri, this.WorkspaceDirectory, privateKey);

 ### Step 3 - Implement the update client

-TODO

-To generate a new pair of public and private keys you can use the **CryptoUtility.GenerateKeys** method.
-Find below an example of code that start a web server.
+The last step is to integrate the updater client in your solution.
+In this case you need the following information:

+* The server base URI
+* The server public key
+* The name of the project that you want update
+* The current project version
+* The destination directory where the update must be installed

+All information should alredy know if you followed the Step 2.
+Now you can update your client with the following code:

+	var applicationVersion = new Version(3, 0);
+	var updater = new Updater(serverBaseUri, applicationName, applicationVersion, destinationDirectory, serverPublicKey);

+	var latestVersion = updater.GetLatestVersion();
+	if (latestVersion > applicationVersion)
+	{
+		var updateResult = updater.Update(applicationVersion);
+		if (updateResult.Success)
+		{
+			// Update ok
+		}
+		else
+		{
+			// Error
+		}
+	}

 # Security